IHOGUE/CSC3430-Extra-Credit/README.md

 `NUMBER_OF_JOBS`

-Decides how many random Jobs to generate.
+Decides how many random jobs to generate.

 `MAXIMUM_TIME`